jeremiedecock/snippets/processing.js/README.md

     - Writing JS code you’re probably already familiar with
     - Officially supported by the Processing Foundation
-    - HTML DOM manipulation with the DOM library addon – adding common HTML elements to your P5 sketches and more
+    - HTML DOM manipulation with the DOM library addon
     - [...]

     The advantage of using Processing.js:

-    - You learn Processing and can use it in environments where it’s faster and more portable to non-web environments
+    - You learn Processing and can use it in environments
     - [...]"